What is Ponnanganni keerai?

-The copious amounts of Vitamin A present in these leaves makes it a superfood for kids and adults.
+The copious amounts of Vitamin A present in these leaves make it a superfood for kids and adults.
 Sue to the presence of large amounts of calcium, these leaves are good for healthy bones and joints.
-It can help to reduce pain in those suffering from arthritis(1).
+It can help to reduce pain in those suffering from arthritis.

 Health benefits of Ponnanganni keerai

-Studies show that these greens can help to overcome micro-nutrient deficiency with regular consumption (2).
+Studies show that these greens can help to overcome micronutrient deficiency with regular consumption.
 This is primarily due to the beta carotene content in the greens.

-- Ponnanganni keerai or leaves are one of the best sources for treatment of eye related problems.
-Fresh leaves are applied as such on the eye lids to cure inflammation in the sebaceous glands of the eyelids.
+- Ponnanganni keerai or leaves are one of the best sources for the treatment of eye-related problems.
+Fresh leaves are applied as such on the eyelids to cure inflammation in the sebaceous glands of the eyelids.
 It also cures chronic inflammation in the eyes and conjunctivitis.

-- The paste prepared from the leaves are applied tropically on the affected areas to draw out from the body stings and spines.
+- The paste prepared from the leaves is applied topically on the affected areas to draw out from the body stings and spines.